-This letter is a blessing to bestow on you the need for a permanent home.
+This letter is a blessing to bestow on your need for a permanent home.
 I know that God will bless you will what you need because Philippians 4:19 says, " But my God shall supply all your need according to his riches in glory by Christ Jesus."
-Hebrews 11:1 states, " Now faith is the substance of things hoped for, the evidence of things not seen."
-I have faith that your needs will be supplied and that you will be able to see the evidence of God's love for you soon!
+Hebrews 11:1 states, "Faith is the substance of things hoped for, the evidence of things not seen."
+I have faith that your needs will be met, and you will be able to see the evidence of God's love for you soon!
 Hang in there and like Job, praise God even in times of trial and tribulation.

 In All His Glory,